stormasm/spanish/poetry/machado/andado_muchos_caminos.md

 and don't know how to hurry
 even on a day of fiesta.
 Where there is wine they drink it,
-where there is none, cold water.
+where there is no wine, cold water.

 They are good folks who live,
 labor, pass by and dream,